pratikshelar87/privacy-policy-summarizer/README.md

 - Automatically detects and summarizes privacy policies from web pages.
 - User-friendly popup interface to display summarized information.
 - Lightweight and efficient background script for seamless operation.
+- Utilizes AI services like Chrome Prompt API for analysis.

 ## Installation
 1. Clone the repository: